blurpy/kouchat.net/help/user-guide-android.md

 * Notification of new messages
 * Notification of new file transfer requests

-See separate topic for more about file transfer notifications.
+See separate topic for more about file transfers.

 ### Message icons